tumaer/SciML/lecture/gmm.md

 Once we have fitted a GMM on $p(x)$, we can use it for:

-1. Sampling: there are efficient ways to draw sample from the Gaussian distribution.
+1. Sampling: there are efficient ways to draw samples from the Gaussian distribution.
 2. Density estimation: by evaluating the probability $p(\tilde{x})$ of a new point $\tilde{x}$, we can compute how probable it is that this point comes from the same distribution as the training data.
 3. Clustering: so far we have talked about density estimation, but GMMs are typically used for clustering.
 Given a new query point $\tilde{x}$, we can evaluate each of the $K$ Gaussians and scale their probability by the respective $\pi_k$.
 These will be the probabilities of $\tilde{x}$ to be part of cluster $k$.

-Most limitations of this approach arrive from the assumption that the individual clusters follow the Gaussian distribution:
+Most limitations of this approach arise from the assumption that the individual clusters follow the Gaussian distribution:

-- If the data does not follow a Gaussian distribution, e.g. heavy-tailed distribution with outliers, then too much weight will be given to the outliers
+- If the data does not follow a Gaussian distribution, e.g. heavy-tailed distribution with outliers, then too much weight will be given to the outliers.
 - If there is an outlier, eventually one mode will focus only on this one data point.
 But if a Gaussian describes only one data point, then its variance will be zero and we recover a singularity/Dirac function.
-- The choice of $K$ is crucial and this parameters need to be optimized in a outer loop.
+- The choice of $K$ is crucial, and this parameter needs to be optimized in an outer loop.
 - GMMs do not scale well to high dimensions.

 ## Further References

 ### Probability Theory

-- {cite}`bishop2006`, Chapters 1 and 2
+- {cite}`bishop2006`, Chapters 1 and 2, and Appendix B
 - {cite}`murphy2022`, Chapters 2 and 3
 - {cite}`cs229notes`, Section 3.1 - the exponential family